 Building a Concept

-The client wanted the site to launch in early 2015, and with the 2014 holiday season quickly approaching, timing was already tight.
+The client wanted the site to launch in early 2015, and with the 2014 holiday season quickly approaching, the timing was already tight.
 Back at the office, our team regrouped for an initial round of brainstorming.
 What format would this report take?
 How could we bind these seemingly unrelated stories together with a common theme?

 Time and again, we circled back to the mysterious middle ground that lies between donor registration and organ and tissue transplant.
 To the general public and even medical partners, the bulk of the organ and tissue donation process — what goes on within the four walls of MTS — is completely unfamiliar.
-The annual report presented the opportunity to shine much-needed light on this important work.
+The annual report presented the opportunity to shine a much-needed light on this important work.

 An Interactive Introduction

 With that in mind, we developed the concept for an interactive infographic that would introduce MTS’s work.
-We envisioned a timeline illustrating the full process of organ and tissue donation, from donor registration, to referral, lab work, organ and tissue recovery, and finally transplant.
+We envisioned a timeline illustrating the full process of organ and tissue donation, from donor registration to referral, lab work, organ and tissue recovery, and finally transplant.
 Each step would include a quick text and image-based explanation of all the complex bits and pieces that make donation and transplantation a reality.

 To highlight the organization’s 2014-specific innovations, we created three dedicated story pages, each of which would take a deep dive into one of the three topics identified by MTS.
 Content was as-of-yet undeveloped, but we knew these story pages would incorporate video, photography, text, and data.

 By the Numbers Page

 To illustrate the impact of these innovations, and to satisfy the needs of our left-brained audiences, we added a “By the Numbers” page, to spell out the quantified results of MTS’s 2014 innovations.
 This page would take a data-based approach, reminiscent of the traditional annual report.